Tom Carroll (pitcher)

-Thomas Michael Carroll (born November 5, 1952) is a former Major League Baseball pitcher for the Cincinnati Reds.
+Thomas Michael Carroll (born November 5, 1952) is an American former Major League Baseball pitcher for the Cincinnati Reds.

 The Reds selected Carroll in the sixth round of the June 1970 Major League Baseball draft out of North Allegheny High School in Pittsburgh, Pennsylvania at age 17.
 At 18, Carroll went 18–5 with a 2.39 earned run average and 148 strikeouts with the Florida State League's Tampa Tarpons.
 At 20, in 1973, Carroll went 15-9 for the AAA Indianapolis Indians in the American Association.

 Carroll tossed a no-hitter against Omaha for Indianapolis in 1974 to improve his season record to 8-4 and his career minor league record to 51–33 when he received his first call to the majors.
 He made his major league debut on July 7, at Riverfront Stadium.
 Facing Bob Forsch (also making his major league debut) in the first game of a doubleheader with the St. Louis Cardinals, he held the Cardinals to just two hits over seven innings while striking out six.

 The Reds went on to win in each of Carroll's first seven starts and at that point, he was 4–0 with 3 no decisions.
 He left the game after seven innings of his eighth start, giving up 3 hits and one run.
 The Reds eventually lost 2–1.
 He lost his final three decisions of the year, and ended the season 4–3 with a 3.68 ERA.